Building Use & Rental Information

 Guidelines for Groups Using Space at St. James Church

 St. James also has a professional kitchen that may be used for preparing and setting out food for events.
-The kitchen is used in the morning hours for Essex Meals on Wheels, and is always kept in a condition that can pass a health inspection.
+The kitchen always kept in a condition that can pass a health inspection.

 The fees St. James Episcopal Church charges help defray operating costs such as heat and electricity, and help fund the purchase and maintenance of useful meeting equipment and furniture.

-We welcome the opportunity to discuss your needs, and will be pleased to give you a tour of the facilities.
+We welcome the opportunities to discuss your needs, and will be pleased to give you a tour of the facilities.

 A Green Experience